fer1s/rocketencrypt/README.md

 # RocketEncrypt

-App for encrypting and decrypting TXT files.
+App for encrypting and decrypting files.

 If you feel like you want to commit, go ahead